The Excel ODDLYIELD function calculates the yield of a security with an odd (short or long) last period.

 The above Oddlyield function returns the value 7.36%.

 Note that, in the above example:

-Further information and examples of the Excel Oddlyield function can be found on the Microsoft Office website.
+Further details and examples of the Excel Oddlyield function are provided on the Microsoft Office website.